Meherzia Labidi Maïza: Sustainable Development Goal

+International engagements

+Mehrezia Labidi-Maïza’s involvement in international forums, conferences, or diplomatic initiatives related to equality, women's rights, and democracy was prevalent. he world justice project was an independent organization that works towards advancing the rules of law worldwide.
+Their event held in the Netherlands in 2013 had many global leaders gather at the World Justice Forum to advance the rule of law worldwide.
+This event was an occasion that Mehrézia Labidi-Maïza attended and played a role in fighting for equality and women's rights.
+Her international engagement was consistent that in 2012, she chaired many of the plenary sessions that led to the birth of Tunisia's new constitution.
+Lastly, Labidi-Maïza attended the high-level women leaders forum in Africa’s transformation and the launch of the African Women Leaders Network, which was supported by UN Women.

 Death

 Labidi-Maïza was reported to have contracted COVID-19 in late 2020 and in mid-November moved to France to receive treatment.
 Her health deteriorated from early December and she died in early hours of 22 January 2021.
 The Tunisian Minister of Women's Affairs, Sihem Badi claimed that she had not been suffering from COVID-19.
 Labidi-Maïza's body was repatriated to Tunisia on 23 January and was buried at Grombalia cemetery, Nabeul on 24 January.